 Before closing, perhaps it would be helpful to say a few words about the underlying causes of abuse and list some of the identifying marks of genuinely "abusive" speech and behavior.
 Domestic abuse is almost always a technique for gaining and maintaining control.
 An emotional abuser keeps others under his thumb by blaming and shaming.
 He uses name-calling, swearing, and other forms of contemptuous speech to convince his partner that she is unworthy of better treatment.
 In most cases he is highly manipulative, displays narcissistic tendencies, and flatly refuses to acknowledge any personal responsibility for difficulties in the marriage.
 If any of this sounds familiar, you are more than justified in taking whatever steps are necessary to reverse the situation.
 A good counselor can help you recognize to what extent you may have become brainwashed by your spouse's behavior and thus lulled into a state of resignation and silent acceptance of your lot.

 Focus on the Family's Counseling staff can provide you with referrals to qualified marriage and family therapists practicing in your area.
 They would also consider it a privilege to discuss your concerns with you over the phone if you think this might be helpful.
 You can contact our Counseling department for a free consultation.

-In this iQuestions video from Focus on the Family, Dr. Gary Chapman talks about when couples separate, things it can lead to, and how it can be done with a redemptive purpose in mind.
+Should my spouse and I separate?
+Dr. Gary Chapman talks about when couples separate, things it can lead to, and how it can be done with a redemptive purpose in min